We stand with Ukraine to help keep people safe. Join us

 How did fleeceware get its name?

 The title was created by a Sophos security company in 2019 when their research uncovered 25 apps on Google Play (with combined 600 million downloads) that were scamming the users out of their money while not being malware per se as they contained no malicious code.
-Similar research on Apple’s App Store uncovered 30+ fleceware apps.
-Essentially, 'to fleece', means to trick somebody, and that's exactly what fleeceware does.
-It tricks its users and takes their money.
+Similar research on Apple’s App Store uncovered 30+ fleeceware apps.

 How does fleeceware work?

-Fleeceware apps are also actively advertised on social media, pulling in users who install them without reading the terms of service or payment schedules.
-Subscription-based fleeceware apps often wait some time (sometimes a year, but more often — a month or a week) in an attempt to hide charges among other bills and any recurring payments users already have tied to their credit cards.
+Subscription-based fleeceware apps often wait some time (sometimes a year, but more often just a month or a week) in an attempt to hide charges among other bills and any recurring payments users already have tied to their credit cards.

 What are fleeceware apps?

 The majority of fleeceware apps fall into the "entertainment and hobby" categories.
 For example, these are photo editors and filters, virtual music instruments, tarot card readings, horoscopes, and all other kinds of "fortune-telling" apps.
-Some fleeceware apps are utilities – PDF or EPUB readers, scanner apps, calculators, etc.
+Some fleeceware apps are utilities like PDF or EPUB readers, scanner apps, calculators, etc.

-The common factor between them is how they charge users excess fees at the wrong time or not on the schedule they originally promised – unleashing the full price of a yearly or monthly subscription within just 24 hours of what's promised as a free 3-day trial.
-This behavior breaks the terms of service on the platforms that host these apps, but for whatever reason, they rarely get removed.
-Usually, fleeceware apps also have an outstanding number of positive reviews left by fake accounts to provide social credibility and high installation numbers.
+The common factor between them is how they charge users excess fees at the wrong time or not on the schedule they originally promised—for example, unleashing the full price of a yearly or monthly subscription within just 24 hours of what's promised as a free three-day trial.

 Fleeceware iPhone apps (examples)